NateWolves/HW-Wireframe/README.md

-# HW-Wireframe
+# Static Portfolio Page
-This is the week 1 homework assignment to build a wire frame website.
+This is my 1st website build!
+This is a static portfolio page built only with html and css.